Java 8 introduced new APIs for Date and Time to address the shortcomings of the older java.util.Date and java.util.Calendar.

 ZonedDateTime zonedDateTime = ZonedDateTime.of(localDateTime, zoneId);

-The ZonedDateTime provides parse method to get time zone specific date time:
+The ZonedDateTime provides the parse method to get time-zone-specific date-time:

 Another way to work with time zone is by using OffsetDateTime.
 The OffsetDateTime is an immutable representation of a date-time with an offset.
 This class stores all date and time fields, to a precision of nanoseconds, as well as the offset from UTC/Greenwich.

-The OffSetDateTime instance can be created as below using ZoneOffset.
-Here we create a LocalDateTime representing 6:30 am on 20th February 2015:
+The OffSetDateTime instance can be created using ZoneOffset.
+Here, we create a LocalDateTime representing 6:30 a.m. on February 20, 2015:

 LocalDateTime localDateTime = LocalDateTime.of(2015, Month.FEBRUARY, 20, 06, 30);

 Then we add two hours to the time by creating a ZoneOffset and setting for the localDateTime instance: